mbid/mbid.github.io/posts/type-checking-with-eqlog-typing/index.md

     ;
 ```
 Recall from the last post that `SemanticArgTypes : ArgListNode -> TypeList` is given by mapping the `SemanticOptType` function on the type annotations of each argument.
-In that post we also added a rule to equate the `SemanticOptType` of a argument variable declaration with the `VarTypeInArgList` for that variable:
+In that post we also added a rule to equate the `SemanticOptType` of an argument variable declaration with the `VarTypeInArgList` for that variable:
 ```eqlog
 // Every function argument introduces a variable.
 Axiom